Unit 6 - Practice Quiz

 Suburbanization Easy

-A. The development of the internet
+A. The widespread availability of the automobile

-B. The widespread availability of the automobile
+B. The invention of the bicycle

-C. The steam train
+D. The steam train

 15 Which of the following is a common characteristic of a suburb?